antonfirsov/docs/2017/08-Aug/dotnet-core2-rtw/dotnet-core2-rtw.md

 Visual Studio now has the ability to recognize the install of an updated .NET Core SDK and light up corresponding tooling within Visual Studio.
 With 15.3, Visual Studio now provides side-by-side support for .NET Core SDKs and defaults to utilizing the highest version installed in the machine when creating new projects while giving you the flexibility to specify and use older versions if needed, via the use of global.json file.
 Thus, a single version of Visual Studio can now build projects that target different versions of .NET Core.

-### Support for VB
+### Support for Visual Basic

 In addition to supporting C# and F#, 15.3 now also supports using Visual Basic to develop .NET Core apps.
-Our aim with Visual Basic this release was to enable.NET Standard 2.0 class libraries.
+Our aim with Visual Basic this release was to enable .NET Standard 2.0 class libraries.
 This means Visual Basic only offers templates for class libraries and console apps at this time, while C# and F# also include templates for ASP.NET Core 2.0 apps.
+Keep an eye on the [VB Team blog](https://blogs.msdn.microsoft.com/vbteam) for details.

 ### Live Unit Testing Support

 [Live Unit Testing (LUT)](https://docs.microsoft.com/en-us/visualstudio/test/live-unit-testing) is a new feature we introduced in Visual Studio 2017 enterprise edition and with 15.3 it now supports .NET Core.
 Users who are passionate with Test Driven Development (TDD) will certainly love this new addition.
 Starting LUT is as simple as turning it ON from the menu bar: Test->Live Unit Testing->Start.

-When you enable LUT, you will get unit test coverage and pass/fail feedback, live in the code editor as you type code.
+When you enable LUT, you will get unit test coverage and pass/fail feedback live in the code editor as you type.
 Notice the green ticks and red x’s shown in the code editor in image below.

 ![Live Unit Testing](LUT.png)